Prospective members

 Treat people in the lab, department, university, and community with respect and compassion.

 Have a life outside of graduate school.
-Yes, I want students to work hard and love their projects…but they risk burning out if they don’t maintain friendships, take vacations to visit family and/or friends, and find healthy ways to decompress.
-Graduate school will be challenging (and it should be in a good way!), but it should also be one of the most fun and rewarding times of one's life.
+Yes, I want people to work hard and love their projects…but they risk burning out if they don’t maintain friendships, take vacations to visit family and/or friends, and find healthy ways to decompress.
+Graduate school should be challenging, but it should also be fun and rewarding.

 What you can expect from me: